 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 StandUP Polk and local law enforcement agencies are proud to participate in the DEA National Prescription Drug Take Back Day each Spring and Fall to provide a convenient and responsible means for citizens to dispose of prescription drugs and other expired or unused human and pet medications in liquid and solid form.
 It is also a great opportunity to educate the public about the potential for medication abuse.
 Just drive up, hand officers your medication and drive off - no questions asked.

 InnerAct Alliance and the StandUP Polk Coalition are proud to present the

 Annual Own The Upside Prevention Summit to discuss important issues facing our community.

 The Annual Own the Upside Prevention Summit provides an opportunity for School Administrators, Counselors, Social Workers, Psychologists, Resource Officers, and Prevention Specialists to come together and gain up-to-date information with a realistic view of current prevention issues and strategies.
-More information about the Prevention Summit guest speakers, time, and event location will be announced soon!
+Look for information about the 2024 Prevention Summit date, guest speakers, and event location to be announced soon!